nub340/DreamsOfAJaguar/README.md

 Around the same time we were also heavily experimenting with Dall-E 2, Mid Journey, and Stable Diffusion for producing A.I. generated art from simple text prompts.
 We decided to use these models to help us create some of our game assets.
 Specifically:

-- The main player character was generated by Dall-E 2 and then hand-edited in Gimp to create all of the needed frames for the animtations.
+- The main player character was generated by Dall-E 2 and then hand-edited in Gimp to create all of the needed frames for the animations.
 - The background on the main screen that pans back & forth was generated by Mid Journey.

 We managed to get stable-diffusion running on our local machines so we could create more game art and realized it would be super cool to embed stable-diffusion directly in our game and use it to generate content dynamically!
 After all, they are both Python!
 However, due to reasons outlined above, we opted for a web API for simplicity.